-Objective: To advance the development and standardization of cybersecurity, including privacy, policies, measures, procedures, and resiliency in the electric smart grid by 2016.
+Objective: To develop the measurement science needed to advance the development and standardization of cybersecurity, including privacy, policies, measures, procedures, and resiliency, in the smart electric grid.

 What is the new technical idea?